gurnec/btcrecover/TUTORIAL.md

 *btcrecover* can accept as input a text file which has a list of what are called password “tokens”.
 A token is simply a portion of a password which you do remember, even if you don't remember where that portion appears in the actual password.
 It will combine these tokens in different ways to create different whole password guesses to try.

-This plain text file, typically named `tokens.txt`, can be created in any basic text editor, such as Notepad on Windows or TextEdit on OS X, and should probably be saved into the same folder as the `btcrecover.py` script (just to keep things simple).
+This file, typically named `tokens.txt`, can be created in any basic text editor, such as Notepad on Windows or TextEdit on OS X, and should probably be saved into the same folder as the `btcrecover.py` script (just to keep things simple).
+Note that if your password contains any non-[ASCII](https://en.wikipedia.org/wiki/ASCII) (non-English) characters, you should read the section on [Unicode Support](#unicode-support) before continuing.

 ### Basics ###